-In order to encourage Gender, Sexuality, and Feminist Studies students (both undergraduate and graduate students) to attend interdisciplinary events, to present their research at academic or professional conferences, and to take part in special projects where they can deepen their feminist education, the program offers travel and research funding each year.
-A limited number of grants of up to $500 each (based on reimbursable expenses as specified by the university) are available to students twice a year.
-To apply students should complete the online Gender, Sexuality, and Feminist Studies Travel Award application that details the purpose of the travel, its educational importance and a budget.
-The Fall deadline is October 1 (for travel November through May) and the Summer deadline is May 1 (for travel June through October).
-Awards are not given outside of the established cycles.
-With limited funds, preference is given to Gender, Sexuality, and Feminist Studies majors/minors/certificate students.
+In order to encourage Gender, Sexuality, and Feminist Studies students to attend interdisciplinary events, to present their research at academic or professional conferences, and to take part in special projects where they can deepen their feminist education, the program offers travel and research funding each year.
+A limited number of grants of up to $500 each (as reimbursement, per university policy) are available to students twice a year.

 In addition, the GSF graduate program offers a separate $500 travel award to any Duke graduate student presenting a paper (i.e., that is accepted) at the National Women's Studies Association (NWSA) annual conference.

 Thanks to the generosity of donors, Gender, Sexuality, and Feminist Studies administers named awards to currently enrolled Duke students in recognition of outstanding research and service: The Ernestine Friedl Research Award , The Gender and Race Award, The Dora Anne Little Award, and The Anne McDougall Memorial Award (through History).
 Each award has specific requirements and requires separate applications for each award.
 Follow the link to Research and Service Awards above and to the left for more information and application information.